 Microsoft adopted internet based activation of Office 2000 to counter widespread copying of older editions.
 Windows XP introduced internet activation to the operating system.
 Windows is now lower in price which will make upgrades more popular.

-EA and others for many years used GameSpy for managing internet gaming.
+EA and others used GameSpy for managing internet gaming.
 GameSpy also handled cheating to some extent.
-Unfortunately the demise of the company meant that vast numbers of games all lost their multiplayer capability.
+Unfortunately their demise meant that vast numbers of games all lost their multiplayer capability.

 PunkBuster is a tool used by game publishers to prevent cheating which has been a problem for many titles.

 Valve created the Steam platform to distribute their games as well as game updates.
 It eventually became a popular internet store where many purchase games that can be downloaded.
 Steam uses internet authorization to run a game which was successful for online titles.
 Multiplayer capacity have expanded significantly over the years.